keploy/go-sdk/README.md

 	// We're just checking if it can successfully redirect if w.Code != http.StatusSeeOther {
-		t.Fatalf("Expected HTTP 303 See Other, but got %v", w.Code)
+		t.Fatalf("Expcd HTTP 303 See Other, but got %v", w.Code)
 	}

-	mock.KillProcessOnPort()
+	keploy.KillProcessOnPort()

 }